MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/whitepaper-powerbi-security.md

 ## Data Residency

-Unless otherwise indicated in documentation, Power BI stores customer data in an Azure geography that is assigned when an [Azure Active Directory (Azure AD) tenant](/office365/enterprise/subscriptions-licenses-accounts-and-tenants-for-microsoft-cloud-offerings) signs up for Power BI services for the first time.
+Unless otherwise indicated in documentation, Power BI stores customer data in an Azure geography that is assigned when an [Azure AD tenant](/office365/enterprise/subscriptions-licenses-accounts-and-tenants-for-microsoft-cloud-offerings) signs up for Power BI services for the first time.
 An Azure AD tenant houses the user and application identities, groups, and other relevant information that pertain to an organization and its security.

 The assignment of an Azure geography for tenant data storage is done by mapping the country or region selected as part of the Azure AD tenant setup to the most suitable Azure geography where a Power BI deployment exists.
-Once this determination is made, all Power BI customer data will be stored in this selected Azure geography (aka home geo), except in cases where organizations utilize multi-geo deployments.
+Once this determination is made, all Power BI customer data will be stored in this selected Azure geography (also known as the *home geo*), except in cases where organizations utilize multi-geo deployments.

 ### Multiple Geographies (multi-geo)